jsjohnst/hook.io/docs/what-is-a-webhook-listener.md

 ###HTTP listeners
-a webhook listener can also be implemented as a unique URL. any HTTP request performed on this URL will trigger the webhook passing along the HTTP request payload to the webhooks actions
+a webhook listener can also be implemented as a unique URL. any HTTP request performed on this unique URL will trigger the webhook, passing along the incoming HTTP request's payload to the webhook's actions

 ###socket listeners
-perhaps one of the most powerful listeners, a socket listener will open up a socket with a resource and wait for that resource to push a response to the webhook. when the response is recieved it is passed along to the webhook's actions as they execute.
+perhaps one of the most powerful listeners, a socket listener will open up a socket with a resource and wait for that resource to push a response to the webhook. when the response is received it is passed along to the webhook's actions as they execute.